Skip to Content

 Big Bird’s Rambling River

-This is a lazy river that you can travel around in a tube.
+This is a not-so-lazy river that you can travel around in a tube.
 It’s a relaxing opportunity to get a tour of the park.
+A handful of the inner tubes have a bottom to sit toddlers and smaller children.
+We also appreciated that this attraction had multiple points where we could exit before the official end of the river.

 This is a 10,000 square foot wave pool that guests of any age can splash around in.
 The maximum depth in the wave pool is 1 ½ feet.